The excluded minors for embeddability into a compact surface: Decomposing into planar graphs

 We are now ready for the proof of the main result of this section, which we restate for convenience: \begin{theorem} A countable graph \g embeds into a compact, orientable, surface \iff\ it admits a finitary decomposition into planar pieces. \end{theorem} \begin{proof} The backward direction follows immediately from \Cr{cor S plus}.

-For the forward direction, let $H$ be a finite subgraph of $G$ with $\gamma(H)=\gamma(G)$, where $\gamma(G)$ denotes the minimum genus of an orientable surface into which a graph \g embeds.
-Here, we used the well-known fact that a countable graph $G$ embeds into a surface $\Gamma$ if each of its finite subgraphs $H$ does \cite[\S 5]{mohar88}.
+For the forward direction, it suffices to consider the case where \g is connected: at most finitely many of the components of \g can have positive genus by additivity of the genus \cite{BHKY}, and so we can work with each such component separately.

+Let $H$ be a finite subgraph of $G$ with $\gamma(H)=\gamma(G)$.
+Such an $H$ exists by \Lr{lem emb cof}.
+We may assume that $H$ is connected since \g is.

 Let $g: G \to \Gamma$ be an embedding into the closed orientable surface of genus $\gamma(G)$, and recall that we may assume $g$ to be {generous}.
 Note that $g$ induces an embedding $g_H: H \to \Gamma$ by restriction.
 By Youngs' \Tr{Youngs}, every face $F$ of $g_H$ is homeomorphic to an open disc.
 Therefore, the subgraph $G_F:= g^{-1}(F)$ of $G$ embedded into $F$ is planar.
 Let $\cls{G_F}$ denote the subgraph of \g induced by $G_F$ and all its neighbours, which must lie on $\partial F \subset H$.
 If each $\cls{G_F}$ was planar, which would be the case if the closure of each $F$ was homeomorphic to a closed disc, then we could decompose \g into the $G_F$'s and be done.
-But this is hard to achieve given that Jaeger's strong embedding conjecture \cite{jaeger} is open.
+But the existence of such an embedding $g$ is Jaeger's strong embedding conjecture \cite{jaeger}, which is open.
 Instead, we will find a finitary decomposition of each $G_F$ into planar subgraphs as follows.

 Let $(D_v)_{v\in V(H)}$ be open topological discs witnessing the generosity of $g$.
 We can assume that these discs are pairwise disjoint, by choosing sub-discs if needed.
 Note that $g(H)$ separates each $D_v$ into a finite number of components, each itself an open topological disc, which components we will call $D_v$-sectors.
 Moreover, $D_v \cap F$ is the union of some of these $D_v$-sectors \fe\ $v\in V(H)$ and every face $F$ of $H$.
 Define a plane supergraph $G'_F$ of $G_F$ as follows.
-For each $v\in V(H) \cap \partial F$, and each $D_v$-sector $s\subset F$, we contract $s$ into a point $v_s$ which we declare to be a vertex of $G'_F$.
-Note that all edges of \g intersecting $s$ thereby become edges of $G'_F$ joining $v_s$ to $G_F$.
+For each $v\in V(H) \cap \partial F$, and each $D_v$-sector $s\subset F$, we introduce a new vertex $v_s$ of $G'_F$, embed $v_s$ into $s$, and reroute the edges incident with $s$ so that they attach to $v_s$ instead of $v$.
 We call these new vertices $v_s$ the \defi{boundary vertices} of $G'_F$, and denote their set by $\cb_F$.